USAID–India Partnership to Advance Clean Energy Deployment Successes 2019-2021

 Under the PACE-D 2.0 RE activity, SURE helped the Government of India scale up renewable energy, improve power distribution companies’ performance, and support upgrades to its regulatory and policy framework.

-As part of the United States’ commitment to the U.S.-India Strategic Energy Partnership and the Asia EDGE (Enhancing Development and Growth through Energy) Indo-Pacific energy initiative, the program is helping India address the climate crisis and meet its goal of adding 175 gigawatts (GW) of renewable energy including 40 GW of rooftop solar energy by 2022.
+As part of the United States’ commitment to the U.S.-India Strategic Energy Partnership and the Clean EDGE Asia (Enhancing Development and Growth through Energy) Indo-Pacific energy initiative, the program is helping India address the climate crisis and meet its goal of adding 175 gigawatts (GW) of renewable energy including 40 GW of rooftop solar energy by 2022.

 The program works with the Indian Ministry of New and Renewable Energy (MNRE) to help national and state partners provide reliable clean energy to consumers at an affordable price.